John Thomas Moss: Later mining ventures

 For a time he prospected in the Sierra Nevada Mountains in California.
 He then crossed the Mohave Desert on foot, then returned to visit Iowa in 1871.
 He then returned to prospect in the desert regions of San Bernardino County.
 He became involved, innocently, on the periphery of the diamond hoax of 1872.

 In 1873, Moss moved on to help to open the San Juan mining region in the southwest of Colorado.
 He established Parrott City in La Plata County, Colorado, named from one of his San Francisco backers.
 In September 1874 he guided the photographer William H. Jackson to the site of Mesa Verde.

 In 1875, he married Alida Olson in the first marriage in La Plata County.
 He was elected to the state legislature from his county.
 Afterward he returned to San Francisco.

 Death

 He died in San Francisco on April 11, 1880. as a result of complications from a gunshot wound he reportedly received from an Indian in Southern California.

+He is the namesake of Mount Moss, a 13,192-foot summit that is six miles north of Parrott City.